jsoulier/2.5d_lighting/README.md

 Relies on raycasting instead of rendering from each light source to reduce the number of renders.

 ![](image.png)
-*Around 30 point lights running at 40 FPS on integrated Ryzen 7 4700U Graphics*
+*Around 20 point lights running at nearly 50 FPS on integrated Ryzen 7 4700U Graphics using around 250 MBs*

 Steps:
 1. Render the scene from the player view